txnizha/OIBSIP/CyberSecurity-Task7-Nikto/README.md

 ---

 ### Finding 4: Exposed /server-status Page

 **Severity:** Medium

 **What it is:** Apache's built-in status module exposes a page at `/server-status` showing real-time server activity including active connections, request details, and server uptime.

 **Why it is a risk:** This page reveals sensitive operational information about the server including current requests being processed, client IP addresses, and request URIs.
-An attacker could use this to monitor server activity, identify authenticated sessions, or gather intelligence for further attacks.

-**How to fix it:** Restrict access to `/server-status` to localhost only by adding the following to the Apache configuration:
+**How to fix it:** Restrict access to `/server-status` to localhost only:
 <Location /server-status>
 Require ip 127.0.0.1
 </Location>